dthain/opsys-sp22/project6/index.md

 experiment with to test your filesystem.

-Just like a real disk, the emulator only allows operations on entire disk blocks of 4 KB (DISK_BLOCK_SIZE).
+Just like a real disk, the emulator only allows operations on entire disk blocks of 4 KB (BLOCK_SIZE).
 You cannot read or write any smaller unit than than that.
 The primary challenge of building a filesystem is converting the user's requested operations on arbitrary amounts of data into operations on fixed block sizes.